Salisbury Steak vs Hamburger Steak

 SauceBrown gravy is part of the identityGravy, onions, or pan juices are optional

-TextureSofter and more structuredFirmer and more beef-forward
+TextureSofter, cohesive, and fork-tenderFirmer and more beef-forward

 Best withMashed potatoes, gravy, vegetables, rollsOnions, potatoes, rice, vegetables, simple pan sauce